contentedweb/eleventy-forestry-starter/README.md

 3. Setup Github pages
     1. If deploying to username.github.io => branch = "gh-pages", folder = "root"
     1. If deploying to custom domain?
 It seems like the above should always work.
-4. Edit metadata.js file using online editor?
+4. Edit file in data folder to setup site name and URL.